 - To Thomas Mann Randolph, January 13, 1789

-Who was first to blame for lifting Madison’s statement out of context?
-The culprit apparently was Arthur Goldberg.
+Obviously the claim that Madison opposed an Article V convention and favored nullification is pure disinformation.
+Where did it come from?
+The culprit for inventing the story that Madison opposed amendments convention seems to have been Arthur Goldberg.
 Goldberg was a liberal labor lawyer, Kennedy confidant and JFK’s Secretary of Labor.
 JFK also appointed him as a Supreme Court justice—a job for which Goldberg really wasn’t suited and soon abandoned.

 The 1970s and 198os witnessed popular campaigns for using the application-and-convention procedure to adopt a balanced budget amendment and an amendment overruling the abortion decision of Roe v.
 Wade.
 Goldberg participated in a counter-campaign by establishment figures and by powerful newspapers to discourage use of that procedure.
 Accordingly, in 1983 he wrote an article lifting Madison’s quote out of context.
 His article also repeated other myths, such as the discredited claim (see also here) that the 1787 Constitutional Convention exceeded its authority.